Twem: Career

 The name Twem (in Arabic توام) means "twin" in colloquial Arabic.
 It also means "lucky".
 The Twem come from Marseille, France, and were born in 1983 to Wahiba Ben Nouh.
 But they moved to Paris to study and pursue their dream for a musical career.
 They started singing early and both were part of the school choir in their teens.

 They had their first public appearance when they were 17.
-Mehdi Ben Nouh (sometimes written Medhi or Medy) appeared in on the popular French talent show on M6 called Graines de Stars in 2000 singing Queen's "Bohemian Rhapsody".
+Mehdi Ben Nouh (sometimes written Medhi or Medy or DiDi) appeared in on the popular French talent show on M6 called Graines de Stars in 2000 singing Queen's "Bohemian Rhapsody".
 Samir also appeared in the same show as Sam Ben Nouh.
 Both Sam and Medy brothers were chosen in the final 5 for singing the winning song of maxi edition of the show alongside Cathia, Mathieu and Mario singing "On avait tous un grand rêve" (meaning they all have a great dream).

 In 2004, they were in the final of Les voix de la chance organized by Française des Jeux 2004 where they sang a special song "Ceux qui ont besoin".

 In 2007 they were contestants in French edition of Popstars broadcast on M6 where they qualified for many weeks in the third season of the French series.
 They sometimes sang together and sometimes were put against each other while singing with other contestants.
 Mehdi sang with Sebastien and Samir with Michael.